 - Red pepper flakes

 When I served this healing tomato soup, I added a few red pepper flakes for garnish with fresh basil.
-It adds to the presentation and makes the soup look so much more appetizing.
+It adds color to the presentation and makes the soup look so much more appetizing.

 Turmeric

-Turmeric has so many many benefits.
+Turmeric has so many, many benefits.
 From fighting cancer to joint pain relief and so much more.

 Ginger